zyadhany/simple_shell/README.md

-This repo for shell project in alx programme.
+Repo for Simple Shell project in ALX programme

+Zyad is a partner on this project
+Sheriff is a partner on this project